 Candidates enrolled in the Certified Member program who wish to upgrade to the accreditation program may do so at any time, provided that the above pre-requisites are met.
-The fee to upgrade to the accreditation program is $50; successful completion of the C.M. program and / or multiple-choice exam is not necessary provided that you’ve met the pre-requisites listed above.
+The fee to upgrade to the accreditation program is $50; successful completion of the C.M. program/multiple-choice exam prior to enrolling in the program is not necessary provided that you’ve met the pre-requisites listed above.
 Candidates who are C.M.’s and have completed the multiple-choice exam will advance to the writing phase of the accreditation program.

 2. Submit your application.

 Once you have determined whether or not you meet the program pre-requisites, please submit your application on-line or by mail/fax along with the program fee (and affiliate membership dues, if needed).
 Fees are as follows:

 - Affiliate Membership - $275/yearly (new members only)

 - Accreditation Program Fee - $275 (one-time fee)

 - Accreditation Program Upgrade Fee - $50 (one-time fee)

 The one-time program fee includes access to electronic study materials, a one-time access to the paper or Internet based exam and all other examination and evaluation fees.
 Hard copies of the study materials may be purchased here.